SHRIRAMFIN

 ** In a note dated March 10, 2026, Macquarie analysts led by Suresh Ganapathy said that such a regulation "could impact SHMF followed by BJFN and force them to plan for leadership transitions in the near to medium term"

-** India's financials .NIFTYFIN lost 5.7% last week as benchmarks logged their worst week in years and confirmed correction, on higher crude prices due to the Middle East conflict, which renewed concerns over economy and earnings
+** India's financials .NIFTYFIN lost 5.7% last week as benchmarks logged their worst week in years and confirmed a correction as crude prices spiked due to the Middle East conflict

 (Reporting by Bharath Rajeswaran in Bengaluru)